ben-n93/ben-n93.github.io/content/blog/Sydney unemployment by LGA.md

 Title: Which Sydney LGAs have the lowest and highest unemployment rates?
 Date: 2023-11-16
-Description: Visualising on a Choropleth map Sydney's unemployment rate by local government area, based on Australian government data.
+Description: Visualising on a Choropleth map Sydney's unemployment rate by local government area, based on Australian government data from Jobs and Skills Australia.
 Tags: data-analysis, data-visualisation, Python, pandas

 <!-- Google tag (gtag.js) -->